 Part 1 of the series, In the dark: The story behind GenX.
-Read Part 2 here.
+Read Part 2 at The Fayetteville Observer.

 Thirty-four years ago, an employee from a DuPont plant near Parkersburg, West Virginia, filled a jug with tap water from a little general store just across the Ohio River called Mason’s Village Market.